Adldap2/Adldap2/docs/GETTING-STARTED.md

 #### Authentication

-Authenticating a user is easy, just all the `authenticate()` method like so:
+Authenticating a user is easy, just call the `authenticate()` method like so:

     $authenticated = $ad->authenticate('johndoe', 'password');